ContinualAI/avalanche-rl/README.md

 Check out more examples [here](https://github.com/NickLucche/avalanche/blob/master/examples/reinforcement_learning/) (soon more advanced ones) or in unit tests.

+## Installation
+______________
+As this fork is still under development, the advised way to install it is to simply clone this repo `git clone https://github.com/NickLucche/avalanche.git` and then just follow avalanche guide to [install as developer](https://avalanche.continualai.org/getting-started/how-to-install#developer-mode-install).
+Spoiler, just run `conda env update --file environment-dev.yml` to update your current environment with avalanche-rl dependencies.

 Disclaimer
 ----------------
 This fork is under strict development so expect changes on the main branch on a fairly regular basis.
 As Avalanche itself it's still in its early Alpha versions, it's only fair to say that Avalanche RL is in super-duper pre-Alpha.